 covers inpatient non-religious, non-medical care when these conditions are met:

 - You have a written election on file with Medicare indicating that your need for RNHCI care is based on both your eligibility and religious beliefs.
-The election must also indicate that if you decide to accept standard medical care, you’ll revoke the election and may have to wait 1-5 years (depending on how many times you may have previously revoked your election) to be eligible for a new election to get religious nonmedical health care institution care services.
+The election must also indicate that if you decide to accept standard medical care, you’ll revoke the election and will have to wait 1 year after the first revocation and 5 years after subsequent revocations to be eligible for a new election to get religious nonmedical health care institution care services.